 Agricultural activities in the Basin are dominated by pasture, grain and hay, and alfalfa.
-Alfalfa and pasture production have low risk for fertilizer-associated nitrate leaching into the groundwater (Harter et al., 2017).
+Alfalfa and pasture production have low risk for fertilizer-associated nitrate leaching into the ground-water (Harter et al., 2017).
 Grain production is rotated with alfalfa production usually for one year after seven years of alfalfa production.
 Grain production also does not pose a significant nitrate-leaching risk.
-Animal farming, a common source of nitrate pollution in large, confined animal farming operations, is also present in the valley, but not at stocking densities of major concern (Harter et al., 2017).
+Animal farming, a common source of nitrate pollution in large, confined animal farming operations, is also present in the valley, but the degree of concern for the effects of animal farming it is not yet known (Harter et al., 2017).
+The GSP plans to add monitoring wells in Shasta Valley from dairies that would provide additional information on whether these animal farms of concern and will be included in the next GSP update.

-1098 Effects on Beneficial Uses and Users
+Effects on Beneficial Uses and Users